-- Do not seek out a personal relationship with your customers or their loved ones. - Do not introduce customers to your own family or friends. - Do not socialise with your customers or their family, friends outside of work hours. - Do not supply or use alcohol, drugs or other illegal substances during work. - Be on time for your shift and complete the full shift. - Do not smoke in front of customers, and do not lend or buy cigarettes for your customers (unless in the care plan). - Do not smoke immediately before entering a customer's home. - Do not borrow, ask for or lend money to customers. - Do not talk about your personal, financial or life problems with customers. - · Do not ask for or take money, gifts or special favours from your customers.

-- Do not allow customers to drive your own/work motor vehicle. - Do not give advice outside of your skills and expertise (financial, relationship, medical etc); refer on to qualified professional for support needed. - Respect confidentiality and privacy do not discuss information about your customers with your family or friends.
-Talk to colleagues and use peer supervision. - Do not disclose personal information (yours, colleagues' or other customers') - Do not use your mobile telephone for non-work reasons whilst on shift.
+- Do not seek out a personal relationship with your clients or their loved ones. - Do not introduce clients to your own family or friends. - Do not socialise with your clients or their family, friends outside of work hours. - Do not supply or use alcohol, drugs or other illegal substances during work. - Be on time for your shift and complete the full shift - Do not smoke or vape or undertake similar activities with or in front of clients, and do not borrow, lend or supply cigarettes for your clients (unless specifically in the care plan). - Do not smoke immediately before entering a client's home. - Do not borrow, ask for or lend money to clients. - Do not talk about your personal, financial or life problems with clients. - Do not ask for or take money, gifts or special favours from your clients. - Do not allow clients to drive your own/work motor vehicle. - Do not give advice outside of your skills and expertise (financial, relationship, medical etc); refer on to qualified professional for support needed. - Respect confidentiality and privacy do not discuss information about your clients with your family or friends.
+Talk to colleagues and use peer supervision. - Do not disclose personal information (yours, colleagues' or other clients') - Do not use your mobile telephone for non-work reasons whilst on shift.